heavyai/heavydb/README.md

 [http://localhost:9092](http://localhost:9092)

-Note: usage of MapD Immerse is governed by a separate license agreement, provided under `EULA-CE.txt`.
+Note: usage of OmniSci Immerse is governed by a separate license agreement, provided under `EULA-CE.txt`.
 The version bundled with this project may only be used for non-commercial purposes.

 # Code Style